Supporting the innovation communities that need us

 The EIT Regional Innovation Booster is a key step towards realising the EIT Governing Board’s future vision of a more connected, inclusive, and competitive innovation ecosystem across Europe, as outlined in their strategic vision document.

-Check out the EIT Community's RIS activities
+Check out the RIS activities of the EIT Knowledge and Innovation Communities

-EIT Climate-KICEIT DigitalEIT FoodEIT HealthEIT ManufacturingEIT Urban MobilityEIT Jumpstarter
+EIT Climate-KICEIT DigitalEIT FoodEIT HealthEIT ManufacturingEIT Urban MobilityEIT JumpstarterEIT Raw Materials

 Learn more about what the RIS can do for you with our RIS Activity Reports and Success Stories